Sailor Moon Crystal Set 2 Black Moon Arc Anime Blu-ray/DVD Home Media Confirmed

 — VIZ Media (@VIZMedia) March 3, 2017

 The Black Moon arc involves a pretty, young pink-haired girl.
 Although cute looking, the girl is anything but as she threatens to take the Legendary Silver Crystal from Usagi.
 Incidentally, she isn’t the only one with an active and persistent interest in the Silver Crystal.
-The dark and mysterious Spectre Sisters too, are after the coveted objects, and are deploying multiple sinister tactics to acquire the same.
-It is amply clear that Salior Moon’s life is in jeopardy as she stands against enemies that are too big and ruthless for her.
+The dark and mysterious Spectre Sisters, too, are after the coveted objects and are deploying multiple sinister tactics to acquire the same.
+It is amply clear that Sailor Moon’s life is in jeopardy as she stands against enemies that are too big and ruthless for her.
 Interestingly, the pink-haired girl might prove to be Usagi’s salvation.

 [Featured Image by Naoko Takeuchi/Sailor Moon Crystal/Viz Media]